louis-tru/quark/docs/RENDERING.md

 discarded-pack layout state, platform presentation, and CAPA remain active work.
 See [`VULKAN.md`](VULKAN.md) for the authoritative architecture and backlog.

+### Geometry And Memory Cache Policy

+`TexturePool` and `PathvCache` are high-level semantic caches.
+Their normal contents are expected to remain alive and be reused for a long time; they are not equivalent to the low-level Vulkan memory-allocation cache.

+The intended future policy for Vulkan path vertices is:

+- ordinary `PathvCache` entries are long-lived by default, analogous to textures carrying `kLongLife_TextureFlags`;
+- long-lived final vertex allocations should not also occupy the reusable `VkMemoryAllocator` pool, because `PathvCache` already owns their caching policy;
+- transient staging memory should continue to use `VkMemoryAllocator`, where reuse avoids repeated `vkAllocateMemory` calls;
+- if dynamic SVG/path animation later produces continuously changing geometry, add an explicit dynamic cache policy rather than treating every path as transient; dynamic entries may be cleaned preferentially by `PathvCache`, and their released Vulkan memory may use the low-level allocator pool;
+- do not reuse the texture-specific `kLongLife_TextureFlags` directly for vertices.
+Introduce a generic cache policy or a vertex-specific flag when this distinction is implemented.

+`PathvCache` currently defaults to 1/256 of system memory (2GB -> 8MB,
+4GB -> 16MB, 8GB -> 32MB), clamped to 8MB-128MB.
+This deliberately keeps the
+high-level per-Canvas cache substantially smaller than the application-wide Vulkan allocator.
+The first priority remains a high `PathvCache` semantic hit rate; the Vulkan allocator is only a lower-level allocation-cost optimization.

+This long-lived/dynamic distinction is a design note only.
+No dynamic-path cache flag is implemented yet.

 ## Texture And Image Lifecycle

 `ImageSource` manages image state and texture handles.
 It can represent decoded CPU pixels or a backend GPU texture.